eddiedunn/rustash/USER_GUIDE.md

 Once installed, you can get started right away.

 1.  **Initialize the Database:**
     The first time you run a command, Rustash will automatically create a `rustash.db` file in your current directory.
-You can also specify a different location:
+For better security, it's recommended to use a standard location:
     ```bash
+    # Recommended: Use a standard config directory
+    mkdir -p ~/.config/rustash
-    export DATABASE_URL=/path/to/your/snippets.db
+    export DATABASE_URL=~/.config/rustash/rustash.db
     ```

+    > **Security Note**: Be cautious when setting a custom `DATABASE_URL` as it could potentially point to sensitive system files if not properly validated.

 2.  **Add a Snippet:**
     Let's add a Git commit template with a placeholder.